aaronpkelly/aaronpkelly.github.io/_posts/Using custom firmware on Linux.md

 I noticed though that if it was connected to a 5GHz wireless access point, it would download at a very fast rate, and then completely die.

-I think there is a known issue with earlier versions of the firmare for this adapter for both Windows _and_ Linux.
+I think there is a known issue with earlier versions of the firmware for this adapter for both Windows _and_ Linux.
 Newer versions of the firmware has since become available, but it would take a while to make it into the `linux-firmware` package for my distro (MX Linux).

 I found this article:
 https://askubuntu.com/questions/929027/qualcomm-atheros-qca6174-802-11ac-wireless-network-adapter-168c003e-rev-32